SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.dnp3/README.md

 | Unit Multiplier | A multiplication factor to apply to property values to normalize the value into a standard unit. |
 | Decimal Scale   | A maximum scale (number of digits after the decimal point) to round decimal values to. |

+The Outstation will listen for `net/solarnetwork/node/DatumDataSource/DATUM_CAPTURED` events that match any measurement configuration's _Source ID_ value, and update the associated value in the DNP3 database.

 ## DNP3 Outstation control settings

 You may configure control settings for each control you want to make manageable via DNP3.
 You can configure as many control settings as you like, using the <kbd>+</kbd> and <kbd>-</kbd>
 buttons to add/remove control configurations.

+Each control configuration will add a corresponding _output status_ type property to the DNP3 database (i.e. either an _Analog output status_ or a _Binary output status_).

 ![DNP3 Outstation control settings](docs/solarnode-dnp3-outstation-control-settings.png)